MdArafatRahmandhrubo/Ecommerce/README.md

 - Use environment variables to manage sensitive information.
 - Implement input validation to prevent SQL injection attacks.
 - Use HTTPS to encrypt data transmitted between clients and the server.

+also do not forget to use
+npm install swagger-jsdoc swagger-ui-express